-Data Limitations: The Board Secretary (who is a practicing veterinarian) reviews cases requiring veterinary expertise subsequent to investigation by the staff.
-This involves extra time for documents to be shipped and reviewed by a non full-time employee.
-Occasionally complaints are delayed many months and in a few cases more than a year pending the administrative hearing process at the State Office of Administrative Hearings.
-Also, the Board holds only three meetings per year.
-Complaints resolved by Board order are not complete until final action has been taken by the Board; therefore, a significant amount of time can be accrued awaiting final action at the next Board meeting.
+Data Limitations: The agency has no control over the types of complaints filed.
+Board members review cases requiring veterinary expertise subsequent to investigation by the staff.
+This involves extra time for documents to be shipped and reviewed.
+Also, the board holds only three meetings per year and a significant amount of time can be accrued awaiting final action at the next board meeting.
+Complaints received in regards to people practicing veterinary medicine without a license also take more time to investigate.